 Tag: user research

-I’ve recently been working on developing the User Experience Design Standards and self-assessment materials.
+We’ve recently been working on developing the User Experience Design Standards and self-assessment materials.
 To do this I’ve been conducting reviews of the work the UX service has done with people in different parts of the organisation.
-I wanted to share some things I have learned while doing this and a couple of analogies for […]
+This has helped us better understand how colleagues in a range of roles perceive the design process and […]

 As part of our programme of user research in support of the Learn Foundations project, we have carried out a top tasks survey to understand what students need when accessing course materials online.